hasura/graphql-engine/manual/api-reference/filestore/index.rst

 ``PUT filestore.<cluster-name>.hasura-app.io/v1/file/<file_id>``

-The PUT endpoint let's you update existing file or create a file.
+The PUT endpoint lets you update existing file or create a file.

 the file contents in the request body and setting the ``Content-Type`` header set to the file's MIME type.